NeuroDesk/neurocontainers/recipes/qsmxtbase/README.md

 ----------------------------------
 ## qsmxtbase/1.1.3 ##
-This is the base container for QSMxT - not intented for standalone use!
+This is the base container for QSMxT - not intended for standalone use!

 ----------------------------------